CircuitSetup/Remote/FUTABA.md

 ### Mounting the Unibox on the Futaba

-Since the transmitter module's lid is slightly loose, I decided to attach the Unibox using 6mm PCB standoffs:
+Since the transmitter module's lid is slightly loose and therefore isn't a properly stable base, I decided to attach the Unibox using 6mm PCB standoffs:

 ![standoffs](img/boxstandoffs.jpg)